Asian shares higher after selloffs spurred by Chinese virus

-Shares mostly rose in early Asian trading on Wednesday after a slide in U.S. stocks overnight as a virus outbreak in China rattled global markets.
+BANGKOK (AP) — Shares were mostly higher in Asia on Wednesday after U.S. stocks tumbled overnight as a virus outbreak in China rattled global markets.

 There was little regional news apart from the virus to drive trading, though South Korea reported better than expected economic growth in the last quarter of 2019.
-It’s GDP rose 1.2% from the previous quarter and better than the previous quarter’s 0.4% growth.
+Its GDP rose 1.2% from the previous quarter, an improvement on the previous quarter’s 0.4% growth.
 Economists attributed the stronger growth to increased government spending, reduced trade friction and a recovery in demand for semiconductors.

 “It continues a noticeable trend of improving data in Asia over the past few months, which does imply a recovery is underway,” Jeffrey Halley of Oanda said in a commentary.
-However, he noted that a “soft underbelly” of risk remains, as evidenced by the worldwide retreat by markets Tuesday as authorities confirmed the new coronavirus can be spread between humans and not just between animals and humans as earlier suspected.
+However, he noted that a “soft underbelly” of risk remains, as evidenced by the worldwide retreat in financial markets Tuesday on news the new coronavirus can be spread between humans, not just between animals and humans as earlier suspected.

-The number of cases of the virus first reported in the central Chinese city of Wuhan jumped just as Chinese were preparing to make billions of trips for the Lunar New Year travel season.
+On Wednesday, Chinese authorities reported the number of people confirmed infected by the virus first reported in the central Chinese city of Wuhan had risen to 440, with nine deaths.
+One case has been reported in the U.S.

-A U.S. citizen who recently returned from China was diagnosed with the new virus in the Seattle area, making the United States the fifth country to report a case, following China, Thailand, Japan and South Korea.

-Within the S&P 500, stocks of U.S. companies that cater to Chinese tourists had some of the biggest losses, along with general travel companies, such as casinos and airlines.
+The outbreak has coincided with the peak travel season in China for the Lunar New Year festival, and stocks of U.S. companies that cater to Chinese tourists had some of the biggest losses, along with general travel companies, such as casinos and airlines.
 Along with banks, industrial and energy stocks accounted for a big share of the selling.
 Those losses outweighed gains in real estate stocks, utilities and household goods makers.
 Traders also shifted money into U.S. government bonds, sending yields lower.

 “From an investment standpoint, the risk with any virus is in the scope of its economic impact, and the mere fact that this has spread from China overnight to the U.S. so quickly reinforces the idea that the negative fallout could be global rather than local,” said Alec Young, managing director of Global Markets Research for FTSE Russell.